PolusAI/jupyterlab-extensions/jupyterlab_polus_render/README.md

 # Initiates RenderUI.
 Render()

-# Serves a tiff image by providing the local path.
+# Shows a tiff image by providing the local path.
 Render(imagePath = 'images/LuCa-7color_3x3component_data.ome.tif')

-# Serves a tiff image by providing the local path along with an overlay used for the image.
+# Shows a tiff image by providing the local path along with an overlay used for the image.
 Render(imagePath = 'images/LuCa-7color_3x3component_data.ome.tif', overlayPath = 'images/overlay_render2.json')

-# Embeds an iFrame of a static build of Polus Render with remote image
+# Shows a tiff image by providing a remote url.
 Render(imagePath = 'https://viv-demo.storage.googleapis.com/LuCa-7color_3x3component_data.ome.tif')

-# Serves a zarr dataset by providing the local path along with an overlay used for the dataset.
+# Shows a zarr dataset by providing the local path along with an overlay used for the dataset.
 Render(imagePath = 'images/pyramid.zarr', overlayPath = 'images/overlay_render2.json')
 ```

 # Implementation Details

 ### Frontend
-- The frontend part of the extension effectively utilizes the polus-render package which is used to serve the static build of the render application.
-This approach ensures a clean, responsive and reliable interface between the backend and the frontend.
+- The frontend part of the extension effectively utilizes the @labshare/polus-render npm package which is used to visualize tiled TIFF images and overlays given the URL of the image/overlay.

 ### Backend
 - The backend functionality, including serving images is handled by the server extension.
 This extension is integrated with the Jupyterlab server environment and allows custom functionality based on the application's needs.

 ###
-- In summary, the Jupyterlab-Polus-Render extension combines the frontend and the backend components into a single extension resulting in a more robust and cohesive extension.
+- In summary, the Jupyterlab Polus Render extension combines the frontend and the backend components into a single extension.

 # API Endpoints

-- `/jupyterlab-polus-render/image/(.+)`: Serves tiff images and zarr datasets at a specfied path.
+- `/jupyterlab-polus-render/image/(.+)`: Shows tiff images and zarr datasets at a specfied path.

 ## Contributing